Battle of Lewisham: 13 August 1977

 At 11:30 am, the ALCARAF demonstration gathered in Ladywell Fields, a park in Ladywell.
 Over 5000 people from more than 80 organisations heard speeches by the Mayor of Lewisham, the Bishop of Southwark, the exiled Bishop of Namibia and others.
 By agreement with the police the ALCARAF march halted at the top of Loampit Vale between Lewisham and New Cross.
-However, the Anti Racist/Anti-Fascist Co-ordinating Committee stewards encouraged many marchers to go with them through the back-streets from Loampit Vale to New Cross Road.
-By this means a great many people from the ALCARAF march succeeded in getting into New Cross Road and onto the route of the NF march.
-Meanwhile, many of the protesters mobilised by the SWP had gathered in Clifton Rise, a side-street off New Cross Road, but were then contained there by police and unable to get into the main road.
+However, the Anti-Racist/Anti-Fascist Co-ordinating Committee stewards encouraged many marchers to go with them through the back-streets from Loampit Vale to New Cross Road.
+Through this method, many people from the ALCARAF march succeeded in getting into New Cross Road and onto the route of the NF march.
+Meanwhile, many of the protesters mobilised by the SWP had gathered in Clifton Rise, a side street off New Cross Road, but were then contained there by police and unable to get into the main road.

 There were clashes when the police tried to push demonstrators further down Clifton Rise, away from where the National Front demonstrators were assembling in nearby Achilles Street.
 Police horses were sent into the crowd, and smoke bombs thrown.

 At 3.00 pm, the police escorted National Front marchers out of Achilles Street, up Pagnell Street and into the main New Cross Road, behind a large 'Stop the Muggers' banner.
 Although the police had cleared a route along New Cross Road, it was still lined with a great many people (many from the ALCARAF march in the morning).
 The marchers were pelted with bricks, smoke bombs, bottles and pieces of wood.
 Anti-NF demonstrators managed to briefly break through police lines and attack the back of the march, separating them from the main body.
 The protesters then burnt captured National Front banners.